peter88213/novelyst_aeon2/docs/usage.md

 ## Launch the converter

-The plugin's features are accessible via the **Tools > Aeon Timeline 2** submenu in *novelyst*.
+The plugin's features are accessible via the **Tools > Aeon Timeline 2** submenu in *noveltree*.

 The submenu has the following entries:

-- Information (compare novelyst and timeline file dates)
+- Information (compare noveltree and timeline file dates)
-- Update timeline from novelyst
+- Update timeline from noveltree
-- Update novelyst from timeline
+- Update noveltree from timeline
 - Add or update moon phase data
 - Edit timeline (launch Aeon Timeline 2)